Elton John Supports Kevin Spacey During Actor's Sexual Assault Trial - ExBulletin

 Elton John Supports Kevin Spacey During Actor’s Sexual Assault Trial

-LONDON (AP) Kevin Spacey Lawyers for s sought the help of an A-list star on Monday in his sexual assault trial, calling on Elton John and his husband to cast doubt on one of the Oscar winners’ accusers at the end of the defense.
+LONDON — LONDON (AP) Lawyers for Kevin Spacey sought help from an A-list star on Monday in his sexual assault trial, calling on Elton John and his husband to cast doubt on one of the Oscar winner’s accusers. at the end of the defense.

-John appeared briefly in court in London via video link from Monaco after husband David Furnish said Spacey had not attended the annual party at their Windsor home when the accuser said he was attacked in a car.
+John appeared briefly in court in London via video link from Monaco after her husband, David Furnish, said Spacey had not attended an annual gala ball at their Windsor home when the accuser said being attacked in a car.

+John served as the last witness for the defense and was followed by character testimonies from colleagues, friends and family members which made Spacey cry in the dock when read aloud by his solicitor at Southwark Crown Court.

-One of the alleged victims said he was driving with Spacey to the White Tie & Tiara Ball in 2004 or 2005 when the actor grabbed his crotch so hard he nearly ran off the road.
+One of the alleged victims said he was driving Spacey to the White Tie & Tiara Ball in 2004 or 2005 when the actor grabbed her crotch so hard it almost ran out of the way.

 Furnish supported Spacey’s own testimony that the only year he attended the event was 2001.
-Furnish said he reviewed photographs taken at the party from 2001 to 2005 and that Spacey only appeared on the images only that year.
+Furnish said he reviewed photographs taken at the party from 2001 to 2005 and Spacey only appeared in the images only that year.
 He said all the guests were photographed every year.

 John, who wore yellow tinted glasses, a dark jacket and a light blue open-necked shirt, said the actor attended the party once in the early 2000s and arrived after flying away to England in a private jet.

-Furnish said Spaceys’ appearance was a surprise and he remembered it because it was a big deal.
+Spaceys’ appearance was a surprise and memorable because it was a big deal, said Furnish, filmmaker and manager of Johns, who also came from Monaco.

-He was an Oscar-winning actor and there was a lot of buzz and excitement that he was at the ball, said Furnish, who also testified from Monaco.
+He was an Oscar-winning actor and there was a lot of buzz and excitement that he was at prom,” Furnish said.

-Here’s the latest for Monday, July 17: More extreme heat across the United States; Devastating floods in the northeast; Officials in Crimea Say Ukraine Attacked Bridge; Suspect killed in shootout with Georgian authorities.

 John said the actor spent the night at their home after the event.
 He also confirmed that Spacey bought a Mini Cooper at the auction held that evening for the Elton John AIDS Foundation.

-Spacey said he spent the most money on this model of car and kept it in Johns’ garage until he could pick it up later.
+Spacey said he spent the most money on this model car and kept it in John’s garage until he could pick it up later.

 The alleged victim said he may have gotten the year wrong, but he wouldn’t have forgotten the incident as it took his breath away and he was driving and nearly crashed the car.